space-fold-technologies/aurora-agent/README.md

 host: 0.0.0.0
 port: 2700
 ```

+#### NB ####

+Alternatively, if you would like your configuration to be embedded into the binary then you can leave the changes in \
+`resources/settings.yml` then you can compile it and run without the config path flag.

 On a computer with the desired golang compiler for the target architecture running linux , you can compile the golang source code by running `./full_build.sh`
 This might be x86_64, RISC-V, or ARM-64.